Marcoswodbarros/huddle-landing-page-with-alternating-feature-blocks/README-template.md

-# Frontend Mentor - Huddle landing page with alternating feature blocks solution
+# Frontend Mentor - Article preview component solution

-This is a solution to the [Huddle landing page with alternating feature blocks challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100).
+This is a solution to the [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents